Board of Directors

 Judi is a retired federal employee who has been involved in the Combined Federal Campaign since the 1980s.
 In addition to her extensive work with CFC federations, she has been a CFC donor and a local CFC volunteer.

 Judi's experience leading CFC federations began in the 1990s, when she was a board member and president of Do Unto Others (DUO) – a federation representing international emergency relief, development and humanitarian charities.
 During her tenure as DUO's president, she participated in the National CFC Committee as the designated representative of her federation.
-She currently serves on the board of the Arts Federation, Build a Better World, and Health and Human Services Charities.
+She currently serves on the boards of several CFC federations.

 Judi is a long-time participant in non-profit organizations in her home state of Washington.
 These activities include the Governor's Advisory Council for Vocational Rehabilitation; the Criminal Justice Training Commission; South Puget Sound Cultural Diversity Coalition; several local charities focusing on immigrant education, employment and housing; and the Pierce County Sheriffs Advisory Board.